Washington D.C. Congressional Internship

-Before leaving for Washington, D.C., interns will attend orientation sessions to help prepare them for the experience and familiarize them with guidelines and responsibilities expected of interns.
+Before starting their internships, interns will attend orientation sessions to help prepare them for the experience and familiarize them with the guidelines and responsibilities expected of interns.
 They also attend socials to get to know their fellow interns.

 To apply for the internship, click here.